15 February 2003 Iraq War protests: International coordination

 The proposal was accepted and at the final rally of the ESF, in November 2002, the call officially went out for Europe-wide demonstrations on 15 February 2003.
 This call was firmed up in December at a planning meeting for the following ESF which took place in Copenhagen in 2003.
 This meeting was attended by delegates from many European anti-war organisations, the US group United for Peace and Justice, and representatives of groups from the Philippines.
 The decision was taken to set up a Europe-wide anti-war website and to commit to spreading organisational coordination both within and beyond Europe.
 An email network connecting the different national organisations across Europe, and eventually also the different US groups, was set up.

-In December 2002, the Cairo Anti-war Conference pledged to organise demonstrations in Egypt and the International Campaign Against Aggression on Iraq (which came out of the Cairo conference) sought to co-ordinate more demonstrations across the world.
+In December 2002, the Cairo Anti-war Conference pledged to organize demonstrations in Egypt and the International Campaign Against Aggression on Iraq (which came out of the Cairo conference) sought to co-ordinate more demonstrations across the world.
 Around this time, the US anti-war group International ANSWER called for actions in North America supporting the proposed protests in Europe.

 Another important platform for the spreading call to demonstrate internationally occurred at the World Social Forum in Porto Alegre, Brazil which took place at the end of 2002.
-European delegates sought to popularise the plan for the increasingly international demonstration.
+European delegates sought to popularize the plan for the increasingly international demonstration.
 They met with some success, including the organisation of an anti‑war assembly which was attended by almost 1,000 people.

 The song "Boom!", by System of a Down, had a music video filmed on the day of the protest, showing the many protest locations and people's opinions on the Iraq War.